TIBHannover/FAIR-studyGroup/README.md

 - in the context of scientific research, and
 - establish a local [Software], [Data] and [Library] [Carpentries] group.

-Anyone is welcome: students, university or library personell, research scientists, etc.
+Anyone is welcome: students, university or library personnel, research scientists, etc.

 ## Process for suggesting & announcing events